AlexLavoie42/Industrial-Evolution/GDD_0.md

 - Main scene = Factory (prepare for scaling to multiple factories)

 - Items
-    - Goods
+    - Goods - Can be sold but not bought
-    - Resources
+    - Resources - Can be bought & sold
-    - Equipment (form of Good?)
+    - Materials - Can't be bought or sold
 - Assemblies
     - Transform Resources into Goods
     - Requires some form of "Work" to operate